 How does the University of Cambridge use your STEP scores?

-Cambridge colleges make offers involving the STEP for a number of reasons.
+Cambridge colleges make offers involving the STEP exams for a number of reasons.
 One of the main reasons is that questions mimic undergraduate maths problems.
 They are much tougher than A-level questions and this makes the STEP a much better predictor of success than A-levels.
 The broad syllabuses mean that STEP questions are less standard, testing the applicant’s ability to adapt to and perform well in unfamiliar mathematical environments.

 Another reason is that the examiners get to see your written answers and give you marks for correct workings and understanding of methods.
 This means applicants can be rewarded for correct conceptual understanding even if they get the wrong final answer.